marufaytekin/recommendation/README.txt

-Implementation issues for real-time recommendation with Locality Sensitive Hashing

-This repository provides source code used for the generation of results in "Real-time Recommendation with Locality Sensitive Hashing" paper which is submitted to Journal of Intelligent Information Systems.
+This repository provides the source code for the Real-time Recommendation with Locality Sensitive Hashin (LSH) paper.
+The repo includes source code for the algorithm, experiments, and results.
+The study is published in Journal of Intelligent Information Systems.
+The final publication is available at link.springer.com.

 === Contact ===